Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Oliver's Commercial Company research team included an anthropologist who undertook an authoritative study that anyone other than an anthropologist would consider exhaustingly exhaustive: he was William Bascom, an African folklorist who 20 years later published his minutely detailed Pohnpei, a Pacific Economy in Transition.
 It emphasizes land tenure and rural economy, however, and ignores Nan Madol.

-Since Independence, however, archaeologists have taken apart the first saudeleur's tomb, in the center of the enclosure, with the proverbial comb.
-A photograph taken in the 1890s by Frederick William Christian, however, shows that the general shape of the tomb hasn't been altered much.
+Since Independence, archaeologists have taken apart the first saudeleur's tomb, in the center of the enclosure, with the proverbial comb.
+A photograph taken in the 1890s by Frederick William Christian, however, shows that the general appearance of the tomb hasn't changed much.
 The headers on the right side of the tomb here are in Christian's photo hidden by a stretcher, perhaps the one that seems to have tumbled down.

 See Christian's The Caroline Islands: Travel in the Sea of the Little Lands, p.
 90f.
 The same photograph appears in Christian's paper read at the Royal Geographical Society that year; see its Journal, 13:2, p.
 119.

 As building material the columns of the tomb's roof are as handy as can be, provided you can pick them up.
 The rock weighs about 190 pounds per cubic foot, however, so it's not as though a half dozen stalwarts are going to hoist one of these babies.